SUMMARY

 - Synthetic aviation fuels, meaning fuels of a non-biological origin, which can also be referred to as “e-fuels”, “e-kerosene”, “synthetic fuels” or “power-to-liquids” (PtL).

-The mandate requires two per cent of the fuel made available at EU airports to be SAF by 2025, rising to six per cent in 2030, 20 per cent in 2035 and gradually up to 70 per cent in 2050.
+The mandate requires two per cent of the fuel made available at EU airports to be SAF from this year, rising to six per cent in 2030, 20 per cent in 2035 and gradually up to 70 per cent in 2050.
 Within the mandate, the proportion of synthetic fuels as a sub-mandate to those targets grows in significance and it will need to make up a larger part of the fuel mix over time.

 From 2030, 1.2 per cent of fuel available must be synthetic, rising to 35 per cent by 2050 — half of the total SAF requirement (as shown in Figure 1).
-To ensure enforcement, Member States are legally obliged to establish non-compliance penalties for fuel suppliers by the end of 2024, alongside a requirement to make-up the shortfall in the subsequent reporting period4.
-Beyond SAF-related measures, ReFuelEU Aviation introduces additional requirements pertaining to fuel lifecycle and non-CO2 emissions reporting.
-It is estimated that 104 to 106 additional SAF plants need to be built in the EU by 2050 to cater for the necessary SAF production capacity5.
+To ensure enforcement, Member States were required to disclose their non-compliance penalties for fuel suppliers by the end of 2024, alongside a requirement to make-up the shortfall in the subsequent reporting period4.
+The European Union Aviation Safety Agency (EASA) launched its reference prices for different SAF pathways in February this year5, but the obligation remains on Member States to set their own penalty regimes, enforce fines and collect revenues (as per the requirements of ReFuelEU6).

-Significant action is required to make ReFuel EU’s SAF mandate a reality.
-ICCT estimated that the production cost of e-kerosene (a synthetic fuel) in the EU was 10 times higher than that of fossil kerosene in 2020, but that gap is set to decrease substantially towards an estimated 2.5 times in 2050 as the market matures, technology improves, and the cost of renewable electricity continues to decline6.
-But of the circa 45 planned synthetic fuel plants in Europe, none have reached final investment decision (FID)7, so the EU risks falling short of these targets.
+Significant action is required to make the ReFuel EU SAF mandate a reality.
+ICCT estimated that the production cost of e-kerosene (a synthetic fuel) in the EU was 10 times higher than that of fossil kerosene in 2020, but that gap is set to decrease substantially towards an estimated 2.5 times in 2050 as the market matures, technology improves, and the cost of renewable electricity continues to decline9.
+But of the 56 planned synthetic fuel plants in Europe, none have reached final investment decision (FID)10, so the EU risks falling short of these targets.

 Figure 1: SAF mandate percentages under the ReFuelEU Aviation Initiative.
 Source: Adapted from EU legislation, 2023

-The EU’s mandate reflects the current scalability and sustainability of synthetic fuels as compared to those of bio-based SAF.
-Synthetic fuels use renewable energy as a feedstock as opposed to waste or conventional biomass, which are limited; the production of crops and by-products for energy uses in the transport sector alone already requires five per cent of arable land in the EU-278.
-Scaling synthetic fuels is therefore an immediate priority to ensure a viable pathway to reaching net-zero aviation to avoid further land use issues.
+The EU’s mandate reflects the current scalability and sustainability of synthetic fuels as compared to that of bio-based SAF.
+Synthetic fuels use renewable energy as a feedstock as opposed to waste or conventional biomass, which are limited; the production of crops and by-products for energy uses in the transport sector alone already requires five per cent of arable land in the EU-2711.
+Scaling synthetic fuels is therefore an immediate priority to ensure a viable pathway to reaching net-zero aviation while avoiding further land use issues.

 EU Taxonomy